Italian Salami: How they came to be

 Cotechino, produced with the same mix used for Zampone, is put in a different casing type.

-Cotechino Modena, just like the Zampone Modena, has been given the IGP recognition.
+Cotechino Modena, just like the Zampone Modena, has been given IGP recognition.

 From a nutritional point of view, Cotechino guarantees an adequate supply of noble proteins.
-The composition of the fats it contains is in line with the suggestions of modern dietary sciences.
+Moreover, the composition of the fats it contains is in line with the suggestions of modern dietary sciences.

 The external and internal color usually is pink.
-In contrast, the taste of the individual types can be personalized by adding flavorings, such as red onion, salt, pepper, oregano, and, sometimes, even sugar.
+In contrast, the producer can personalize the taste of the individual types by adding flavorings, such as red onion, salt, pepper, oregano, and, sometimes, even sugar.

 Eaten raw or cooked, it has quickly integrated itself into the modern Italian gastronomic world.